Soham-coder/Raspberry_pi_edge_ML/README.md

 It will ask for prompt "Enter path of image directory where images are present:"

 Give prompt input as ./test_dwt

+Don't press pushbutton until current prediction operation is finished, else it will ask for next prompt.

 Once all finish, press ctrl+c